-$$w(t; a, \theta) = \frac{b(e^{\theta} - 1)}{\theta} w{r-\rho}(t; a, \theta) \qquad (3.4.4).$$
+$$w(t; \mathbf{a}, \theta) = \frac{b(e^{\theta} - 1)}{\theta} w{r-\rho}(t; \mathbf{a}, \theta)$$ (3.4.4)

-4 Discussion
+4. Discussion and conclusions

 Pension funds are important grounds of peoples' income during retirement.
-In addition, pension systems are important parts in financial markets as institutional investors.
-Being the financial markets' participants aware of the possibility of having losses and gains, and once pension's funds need to keep viable standards, it is necessary and imperative to assure that pension's funds find a sustainability support.
-It happens either by their investments in the market, by external injection of capital or by the reinforcement of internal contributions.
-That is why our theoretical methodology represents an important contribution for pension's funds management.
+Once pension systems are important parts in financial markets as institutional investors, being the financial markets' participants aware of the possibility of having losses and gains, and once pensions funds need to keep viable standards, it is necessary and imperative to assure that pensions funds find a sustainability support, either by their investments in the market, by external injection of capital or by the reinforcement of internal contributions.
+That is why our theoretical methodology represents an important contribution for pensions funds management.
 The knowledge of the circumstances on which funds schemes develop and the contexts that they must face, with constraints and obstacles, and the possibility to go to bankruptcy imply that managers be well prepared to face funds reality troubles and crises.
-We show that it is essential to keep the long-term equilibrium of contributions and expenditures of a pensions scheme to achieve a sustainable system's evolution, as also expressed in several studies as, for example, in Holzmann et al. [22]; Grech [23]; or Tian and Zhao [24].
+We show that it is essential to keep the long-term equilibrium of contributions and expenditures of a pensions scheme to achieve a sustainable system's evolution, as also expressed in several studies, as in Holzmann et al. [19]; Grech [20]; or Tian and Zhao [21].

-It is true that pensions funds may vary from country to country, but fundamentally the basis is the same varying from the defined benefit to the defined contribution.
-Anyway, the basic principle is the same: the fund must be sustainable and must guarantee a future income to contributors.
-That is why a rigorous management process must be maintained along the pensions fund life.
+It is true that pensions funds vary greatly from country to country, but fundamentally the basis is the same varying from the defined benefit to the defined contribution.
+Anyway, the basic principle is the same: the fund has to be sustainable and has to guarantee a future income to contributors.
+That is why a rigorous management process has to be maintained along the pensions fund life.
 This involves a meticulous definition of the criteria of funds' investments.
-Our study allows to understand the need for a correct structure of the fund how it may develop according to the probabilities based on the assumptions of the model.
+Our study allows to understand how the fund is structured and how it may develop according to the probabilities based on the assumptions of the model.